vinhnx/LLM_AI_intro_for_iOS_engineers/README.md

 - **Enhance Productivity**: Automate code generation, documentation, and feature prototyping.
 - **Advanced NLP Features**: Implement contextual search, smart text processing, and content recommendations.
 - **Simplified Data Insights**: Use LLMs for complex data validation and natural language analysis.
+- **Core ML** is Apple's native framework for on-device machine learning, optimized for performance and battery life.
+- **TensorFlow** is an open-source platform developed by Google for building and deploying machine learning models.

 ---